-Please update actions your LEA takes to prioritize equitable identification of lowincome students, and the LEA's process to implement during the 2021-22 identification cycle.
+Please update actions your LEA takes to prioritize equitable identification of lowincome students, and the LEA's process to implement during the 2022-23 identification cycle.

-During the 2020-21 school year we screened all Kindergarten and all new K-4 students for identification of Highly Capable with at least three measures considered in their portfolio: CoGat 7, Classroom Based Assessments, iReady, Acadience and/or previous State Assessments.
+During the 2021-22 school year we screened all Kindergarten and all new K-4 students for identification of Highly Capable with at least three measures considered in their portfolio: CoGat 7, Classroom Based Assessments, iReady, Acadience and/or previous State Assessments.

-We also defined and registered a team of staff and administrators from K-8 grades to attend the virtual WAETAG conference in the Fall of 2020, met as a Multidisciplinary Selection Committee (MSC) in the Spring 2021, and will continue Professional Development and program alignment.
+We also defined and registered a team of staff and administrators from K-8 grades to attend the WAETAG conference in the Fall of 2021, met as a Multidisciplinary Selection Committee (MSC) in the Spring 2022, and will continue Professional Development and program alignment.

-We are registering staff and administrators for the annual WAETAG conference in 2021.
+We have a team of staff attending the annual WAETAG conference in the Fall of 2022.
 This team will continue to implement and monitor programs in the schools/classrooms for students identified as Highly Capable.